ajaysaravade1/Virtual-Tourist-Guide/README.md

 # Virtual-Tourist-Guide
 This Repository Contains Virtual Tourist Guide project of Gov. of Goa.
 Implemented By our Team.
-Domain of the Project is Android App Development.<br>In this App we Use Transfer Learning to LEarn Image Classification model<br>
+Domain of the Project is Android App Development.<br>In this App we Use Transfer Learning to LEarn Image Classification model.<br>
-And USed ModileNet model for Transfer Learning<br>
+And USed ModileNet model for Transfer Learning.<br>
 ## Table of Contents
 * [Installation](#installation)